texttochange/vusion-documentation/en/advanced/sms_inviting.rst

    :width: 700px

 * *Content* is this textarea, you enter the invitation message that will be sent.
 For more details on how to customize this message, see the next section.
-* *Invitee Tag(s)* is a textbox, you enter the tag which the invited participant will have to easily identify them in the participant index
+* *Invitee Tag* is a textbox, you enter the tag which the invited participant will have to easily identify them in the participant index
 * *feedback in case participant is already Optin* which is a feedback message return to the sender in case participant is already Optin in the program.